Is Marriage Counseling Right to Go through?

 Outcome of Marriage Counseling

 You can’t create a flourishing relationship by only fixing what’s wrong.
 But, it would be a great start.
-Love, responsibility, caring, affection only diminishes when self-interest dominates.
+Love, responsibility, caring, and affection only diminish when self-interest dominates.
 If you don’t know what you feel in the important areas of your relationship, then the maturity of understanding hasn’t reached a level where the building of a relationship would be stable.

 Three motivational words to govern sustained effort in the relationship: